UAB-Hartman-Lab/server/README.md

 ## Troubleshooting

-Read the `ssh` login message for server status and updates: `cat /etc/motd`.
-Notify an admin of any issues.
+Read the `ssh` login message for server status and updates or run `cat /etc/motd`.
+[Open an issue](https://github.com/UAB-Hartman-Lab/server/issues) if there is one.

 * Can't login via `ssh`
   * Make sure that you are using the correct username and caps lock is off.